HappyTorso/roo-code-memory-bank-game-dev/README.md

 ## 🎯 Overview

-Roo Code Memory Bank solves a critical challenge in AI-assisted development: **maintaining context across sessions**.
-By providing a structured memory system integrated with VS Code, it ensures your AI assistant maintains a deep understanding of your project across sessions.
+Roo Code Memory Bank (Game Dev Edition) solves a critical challenge in AI-assisted game development: **maintaining context across sessions**.
+By providing a structured memory system integrated with VS Code, adapted for game development workflows, it ensures your AI assistant maintains a deep understanding of your game project across sessions.

 ### Key Components